pixee/docs/docs/codemods/python/pixee_python_upgrade-sslcontext-minimum-version.md

 If you have feedback on this codemod, [please let us know](mailto:feedback@pixee.ai)!

 ## F.A.Q.

 ### Why is this codemod marked as Merge Without Review?

 This codemod updates the minimum supported version of TLS.
 Since this is an important security fix and since all modern servers offer TLSv1.2, we believe this change can be safely merged without review.

+## Codemod Settings

+N/A

 ## References